vproxy-tools/panama-native-interface/README.md

 <details><summary>Click to reveal</summary>

 Annotate the data type to be converted to its raw form.
+You can only mark method parameters with this annotation.

-* `ByteBuffer`: This annotation currently only applies to `ByteBuffer` parameters, which will be converted to `MemorySegment`.
+* `ByteBuffer`: will be converted to `MemorySegment`.
   This has the same effect as setting `ByteBuffer.position()` to 0 and `ByteBuffer.limit()` to `ByteBuffer.capacity()`, without actually modifying the buffer.
+* `byte[]`: will be converted to `MemorySegment`.
+  Data will be copied into the segment, and `byteSize()` is the same as `array.length`.

 </details>